Halmuhammet/Elevator-Scheduler/README.md

 ## 📂 File Structure

-- `scheduler_os.cpp` – Main program file containing logic for all threads and simulation interaction.
+- `main.cpp` – Main program file containing logic for all threads and simulation interaction.

 ---